Scalingo/documentation/_posts/platform/deployment/continuous-integration/2000-01-01-deploy-scalingo-from-bitbucket.md

 title: Deploy to Scalingo from Bitbucket
 nav: Deploy from Bitbucket
 modified_at: 2020-04-29 00:00:00
-tags: ci cd deployment bitbucket
+tags: ci deployment build bitbucket
 index: 25
 ---